chrschorn/one-click-trello/README.md

 Several settings based on user feedback (see Chrome Store) and common use cases are available (see screenshots).

 This extension is self-contained (i.e. includes all dependencies directly).
-It uses bootstrap and jQuery for the settings page, but is otherwise written in pure javascript using the Trello JS API provided by Trello.
+It uses Bulma and jQuery for the settings page, but is otherwise written in pure javascript using the Trello JS API provided by Trello.

 ### Screenshots